 Making a monolithic dial is difficult because the entry and exit cuts of the straight-line guilloche are limited to a 0.5mm region that is later “removed” with a fluted trench (the perimeter cuts that look like ribbon).
 Including “badges” on a monolithic dial adds additional complexity but the result is worth it.
 This new dial required the following steps

-1. CNC the lines on the silver dial blank
+1. CNC the lines on the 0.5mm TruSilver dial blank using a diamond drag bit.

-3. Cut the recesses for the dial feet (to be attached in step 10)
+3. Cut the recesses for the dial feet on the back of the dial (to be attached in step 10)

-4. Whiten the dial using a depletion gilding” process that includes heating the dial with a torch, then immersing the dial in a solution of Sparex acid (see photo).
+4. Whiten the dial using a depletion gilding process that includes heating the dial with a torch, then immersing the dial in a solution of Sparex acid (see photo) on a mixing hotplate.
 This process is repeated 3-10x until the dial is a matte white (see before and after photo with the Aviator and Model 2 dials).

-5. Then the dial is lightly brushed to highlight the peaks of the guilloche, and the badges are brushed to make them shiny.
+5. Then the dial is lightly brushed with a soft nylon bristle brush to highlight the peaks of the guilloche.

 6. The badges are straight grained with a watchmaker compass and diamond paste (see photo).